-Originated from the Jewish community in New York, the New York bagel is the original bagel available in the USA.
+Originating from the Jewish community in New York, the New York bagel is the original bagel available in the USA.
 Its roots can be traced to the Ashkenazi Jew of Poland.
 They are usually larger and fatter than other types of bagels.

 The New York-style bagel is boiled in water with barley malt, giving the bagel its distinctive taste, texture, and leathery skin.
-Sesame seeds, poppy seeds, dried onion, or garlic are some of the most popular toppings, but it may also be served plain or brushed with egg wash.
+Sesame seeds, poppy seeds, dried onion, or garlic are some of the most popular toppings, but they may also be served plain or brushed with egg wash.

-The New York-style pizza is made with a large hand-tossed thin crust and often sold in wide slices to go.
-The main characteristic is the thick and crisp crust of the edge and a soft, thin, and flexible crust beneath the toping.
+The New York-style pizza is made with a large hand-tossed thin crust and is often sold in wide slices to go.
+The main characteristic is the thick and crisp crust of the edge and a soft, thin, and flexible crust beneath the topping.
 The most traditional are tomato sauce and mozzarella cheese.

 Hot dogs are one of the most famous street foods in the world, and they are extremely popular in New York.
 The sausage was imported from Germany and became a favorite fast food in NY during the early 20 century, and then spread to the rest of America.

-The hot dog consists typically of a grilled or steamed sausage served in a partially sliced bun.
+The hot dog consists typically of grilled or steamed sausage served in a partially sliced bun.
 It is usually topped with ketchup, mustard, mayonnaise, and other garnishes.
 A typical “New York-style” hot dog is a natural-casing all-beef frankfurter sausage topped with sauerkraut and spicy brown mustard, onions optional.

 Pastrami is another classic in New York.
-Pastrami originated in Romania and came to the US with the wave of immigration of Eastern Europe and Germany.
+Pastrami originated in Romania and came to the US with the wave of immigration from Eastern Europe and Germany.
 You will find it everywhere in New York’s delis, another city icon.

 For something completely different, but clearly another famous thing in New York: The Macy’s Thanksgiving Day Parade.
 Considered the world’s largest parade, it is presented by Macy’s department store chain.